 This activity is sure to bring excitement to your classroom.
-Smashing moon rocks is a fine motor activity, so children are working on small muscle movements.
+Smashing these rocks is a fine motor activity, so children are working on small muscle movements.

 While hitting the moon rocks with the hammer, they are practicing controlling their wrists and hands, while also making their muscles stronger!
 Fine motor skills are very important to work on during the preschool years because it helps prepare children to have better scissor skills and handwriting in the future.

 Here is what you will need to make your own moon rocks!